KoBeWi/Metroidvania-System/README.md

 - `drawing_offset` (optional): Offset of the elements, in map coordinates.
 - `layer` (optional): The layer of elements to draw.
 Defaults to the current layer.

-Drawing map is a complex operation that takes multiple considerations.
+Drawing map is a complex operation and might be tricky to use for the first time.
 But it will draw cells accurately, as defined in the theme, while taking in consideration all symbols and whether the cells are discovered or not.
 You can draw any cells of your world anywhere on the screen, as the system is very flexible.
 Note however that it's expensive, so make sure that your map does not redraw unnecessarily (especially when using shared borders).
+To redraw efficiently, take advantage of `MetSys.map_updated` signal and, in case of a minimap, also `MetSys.cell_changed`.

 ### Tracking player position

 Tracking player position allows for automatically discovering cells and changing scenes when player goes out of bounds.
 Tracking position is performed by using `MetSys.set_player_position()`.
 The method takes a position relative to the current scene's origin (i.e. top-left corner of the room).
-Unless you are moving the map's root node, you can just use player's `global_position`.
+Unless your map's root node is offsetted, you can just use player's `global_position`.
 The method has to be called each frame, after the player has done moving.
 Example:
 ```GDScript
 ... some input
 move_and_slide()